The new double taxation treaty between Spain and the United States explained

-The most important developments set out on the DTT are as follows:
+The most important developments set out on the double taxation treaty between Spain and the US are as follows:

 - Concept of Permanent Establishment: A building site or construction or installation shall only be considered a permanent establishment if it lasts more than 12 months, compared to the current 6 months.